pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	//
 	// An existing ResourceClaim with that name that is not owned by the pod
 	// will *not* be used for the pod to avoid using an unrelated
 	// resource by mistake.
-Starting the pod is then blocked until
+Scheduling is then blocked until
 	// the unrelated ResourceClaim is removed.
 If such a pre-created ResourceClaim is
 	// meant to be used by the pod, the ResourceClaim has to be updated with an
 	// owner reference to the pod once the pod exists.
 Normally
 	// this should not be necessary, but it may be useful when
 	// manually reconstructing a broken cluster.
+	//
+	// Running the pod also gets blocked by a wrong ownership.
+This should
+	// be even less likely because of the prior scheduling check, but could
+	// happen if a user force-deletes or modifies the ResourceClaim.
 	//
 	// This field is read-only and no changes will be made by Kubernetes
 	// to the ResourceClaim after it has been created.